 This contractor “spot replaced” the siding covering up rotted wood, wet wall sheathing, and the obvious black mold.

-What Makes Rain-Go Exteriors Different from other Raleigh Siding Contractors?
+What Makes Rain-Go Different from other Raleigh Siding Contractors?

 Common Siding Contractor Mistakes

-Here are two of the most common mistakes we repair from previous siding crews:
+Here are two of the most common mistakes siding crews consistently make in our daily travels:

 1) If you install HardiePlank Siding too close to the roof or deck, the contact point will wick up moisture.
 The “rot free” product will crumble and fall apart.
 We keep the siding off of the roof and any other structures to prevent water seeping into the ends of the siding.